kiwindow/SymbolicRegression/README.md

 The contents of them are identical with each other.
 The last column is the dichotomous target variable.
 The rest columns are explanatory variables.

+There are also two other program files written in Python.

+1. MLwithLOO_CV.ipynb
+2. FeatureImportanceScores.ipynb

+The MLwithLOO_CV.ipynb contain codes to perform leave-one-out cross validation on dichotomous classification problem with python.
+It is coded for use on Google Colaboratory.
+The FeatureImportanceScoers.ipynb is also for use on Colaboratory to calculate feature importance values with several statistical and machine learning methods.

 ## 2. Quick Start

 Execute the following commands on the notebook of Wolfram Language.